joken-elixir/joken/guides/signers.md

 So, if you only call verify functions, you don't need the private key.
 But, if you call sign functions, you will need the private key.

 One thing that might seem confusing is that with some private keys you can **SIGN** and **VERIFY**.
 WTH???
 Yep, some private keys contain the public key too inside of them (for example with RSA keys).
-So, you can sign and verify all the same with the same key.
+So, you can sign and verify, both with the same key.

 ## Benchmarks

-Another mysterious thing about the encoding of things is that it is preferable to use the PEM format instead of passing a map of keys with all the values.
-Performance wise it is just faster.
-You can run the benchmarks your self.
-They are in the benchmarks folder.
+It is preferable to use the PEM format instead of passing a map of keys with all the values.
+Performance-wise it is just faster.
+You can run the benchmarks in the benchmarks folder.

-Why is that so?
+Why is this way faster?
 Well, to use the key we need to parse it into the erlang expected type that is not PEM nor JWKs maps.
 BUT, erlang can handle PEMs natively while it can't handle JWKs.

 ## Dynamic signers

 All functions that receive a key argument may be passed an instance of a `Joken.Signer` in its place.
-This is a convenience for when you need a dynamic configuration as when you are retrieving the key from an endpoint.
+This is a convenience for when you need dynamic configuration such as when you are retrieving the key from an endpoint.

 Example: